August has ended. Time to show our work.

 One appears to be a battered Lego.
 I found it on my normal three mile loop around the neighborhood.
 I don’t think it’s just a Lego though.
 I can feel its damaged powers when I hold it.
 It has obviously been displaced and it has obviously been run over by a bunch of cars, but the magic is still there.
 I think it’s a window or portal for tiny creatures to move between worlds, not unlike the doors in the movie Monsters, Inc. I tend to think this about all builder-type toys which can be affixed or secured to each other.
 It’s the real reason why kids love them so much.

 The other is a pin I found on the trail in a local state park.
 The proper term is button pin, I believe.
-Back in the day (1980s) I used to wear these all over my stonewashed denim jacket, stabbing myself in the boob on many occasion to express myself.
+Back in the day (1980s) I used to wear these all over my stonewashed denim jacket, stabbing myself in the boob on many occasions to express myself.
 Expressing oneself via button pins was also featured nearly two decades later in the movie Office Space (1999), in which they were called pieces of flair and worn on uniform suspenders.
 This button pin is not vintage but it probably qualifies as a piece of flair.
 The pin coaxes us to visit the website of Heifer International.
 Since I know Heifer did not have a website in the 1980s, this is clearly a reproduction and not a vintage boob-harpoon.
 Heifer makes enough of its own magic that I don’t need to embellish, although as a freshly-minted vegan I’m probably not gifting any goats anymore.

 I became vegan in August by completing the 30 Day Vegan Challenge, which is technically two tasks in one.
 The Challenge was one task.
 But it made me vegan indefinitely (for life — that’s the plan).
 This is where I would typically type that I killed two birds with one stone but I don’t throw rocks at birds with my language anymore.
 I am told this makes me annoying AF and this is why people hate vegans.
 So I guess it would be less annoying/hateful if I substituted some other creatures into the same idiom?
 Two puppies, perhaps?
 Kittens?
 Toddlers?
 Language matters, folks.
 Remember All In The Family?
 But anyway, I wrote enough about the Challenge during its designated 30-day stretch so I’m just going give it a mention and move on.